drteter/tempo/README.md

 - Supabase hosting (included) for backend

 ## Issues
-- Add the ability to edit goals
-- Add ability to mark habits as complete for a given day
 - Add habit completion history view
 - Add weekly habit completion stats
 - Add habit reminders/notifications
 - Add habit categories and filtering
-- Add a "Lifetime" page to track your lifetime achievements
-- Make the Habits page functional (e.g., you can select which days you want to do a habit)
-- Make a Weekly Plan section to determine what your weekly goals are and how you're progressing toward them (need this both for current week and next week e.g., some kind of ability to set the next week's plan with changes from the current week's plan)